What + Why

 3. What does a host need to do?
 What’s involved?

-Host a dinner-time conversation.
-You determine the your conversation “track” and the location and the type of food you want to serve.
-If you know the guests you want to invite, invite them.
-If you don’t, that’s okay: We’ll connect you to folks in your area who are likewise looking for a seat.
-We'll share everything you need to make it an easy and memorable night: hosting guidelines, template emails, facilitation tips, and access to coaching.
+Host a dinner-time conversation among friends, neighbors or acquaintances in your network whom you'd like to get to know better.
+Build a guest list, decide on your conversation “track” and the location and the type of food you want to serve.
+We'll share everything you need to make it an easy and memorable night: hosting guidelines, template emails, facilitation tips and support.

 Nope.
 We’re big believers in potlucks.
+While it's perfectly acceptable (and generous) to take on cooking the entire meal yourself, potlucks are a great way to get everyone working together from the get-go.
 Hosts should be prepared to serve the main dish, but guests should bring the rest.
 We'll send you a template potluck sign-up sheet, among other things.

 4. Hold-up, am I agreeing to feed 10 mouths single-handedly?

 STEP 1: TALK TO US.
-Fill out the submission form under "Host a Supper" or "Join a Supper".
+Fill out the submission form under "Host a Supper."
 We’ll then hop on the phone with potential hosts to share more about how it works, and see whether it’s a fit.

 STEP 2: GET EQUIPPED.
-We’ll supply each host with (1) guidelines, template emails, and other digital resources, (2) a host on-boarding call and online peer community to share what’s working and what’s not, and (3) online trainings with expert facilitators from across the political aisle who are practiced in the art of hard conversation.
+We’ll supply each host with (1) guidelines, template emails, and other digital resources as well as online trainings with expert facilitators who are practiced in the art of hard conversation.

 STEP 3: SHARE YOUR STORY.
 Following the supper, share a photo or a story from the night, using the hashtag #PeoplesSupper.
 We’ll use those stories and insights to create an open-sourced guide for those who recognize some of our hardest conversations are those most worth having, and who seek training and insights in how to do them better.